Is Delta8 federally legal?

 The relevant language from the 2018 Farm Bill is listed below, along with links to the original text.

-Note that the information contained on this page and website is for informational purposes only.
-It is not legal advice.
-Read our full legal disclaimer HERE.
-While we try to stay as up to date as possible on all state and federal laws, the laws, especially at the state level, are constantly changing.
-You should do your own due diligence and work with a legal professional to ensure you are operating legally in your state or territory at all times.
+Please be aware that the information provided on this page and website is intended solely for informational purposes and does not constitute legal advice.
+You can read our full legal disclaimer by clicking on the link provided HERE.
+We make every effort to stay abreast of all state and federal laws; however, laws, particularly at the state level, are subject to change frequently.
+Therefore, we strongly recommend that you conduct your own research and seek the guidance of a legal professional to ensure that you are operating within the bounds of the law in your state or territory at all times.

 AGRICULTURE IMPROVEMENT ACT OF 2018 - SUBTITLE G—HEMP PRODUCTION